raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-master-your-emotional-intelligence.md

 #### Notes
 * In comes from within
     - **focus on yourself** and not the world
-    - **fight the battles inside you first and then watch** the world change around you
+    - **fight the battles inside you first and then watch the world** change around you

 * **Master your emotions**
+    - **stay in touch with your primary emotions** long enough
+        + **recognize and challenge your secondary emotions** can help you reduce their effects
+        + the secondary emotions usually **cover up what you really feel** and **send confusing signals to the outside world about what you need**.
+For example, if you are sad and need support and closeness, signaling secondary anger will tell others that they should stay away and thus create distance.

     - love and accept yourself

     - Control your life